angarsky/diveintopython/learn/classes.md

 These examples illustrate the basics of defining classes in Python, including the use of the `class` keyword, the `__init__` method for initializing objects, and the creation of instance methods to modify object attributes.

-## Understanding Classes and Instances
+## The Difference between Classes and Instances

 Classes in Python are the blueprint for creating objects.
 An object is an instance of a class, and it can have attributes (variables) and methods (functions).